Get help now Make a donation

 Hospital managers

-Hospital managers are a group of people who are responsible for the use of the Mental Health Act 1983 in a hospital.
+Hospital managers are responsible for using the Mental Health Act 1983 in hospitals.

 If you’re sectioned and you want your section to end, you can ask the hospital managers.
-They will hold a meeting and consider your case.
-They can decide to end your section even if your main doctor (known as your responsible clinician) doesn’t agree.
+They will meet and consider your case.
+They can decide to end your section even if your main doctor doesn’t agree.

 I